Vermont Wine Marketing Project:

 Tasting Panels with Restaurants - Part 2

 In our second tasting we will focus on ice cider, ice wine, mead, fruit (other than grape) wines - some less familiar items, usually sweeter, that may find a different place on the menu.
+Coming this fall.
 Stay tuned for details.

-This summer we'll be working with wineries to host tours for restaurant staff.
+In summer and fall of 2018, we're working with wineries to host tours for restaurant staff.
 Interested in hosting or visiting?
-E-mail firstname.lastname@example.org.
+E-mail email@example.com.
+The first visit was to Lincoln Peak Vineyard on Monday, August 13th from 1:00 - 3:00pm.
+Notes are posted here.

 Tasting Panels with Restaurant Wine Buyers